CDLUC3/ezid/doc/apidoc.2.rst

 1. DataCite XML metadata bound to the "datacite" element;
 2. Individual elements from the "datacite" profile as described in the previous section ("datacite.title", etc.);
+3. CrossRef deposit metadata bound to the "crossref" element;
-3. Elements from other profiles that EZID is able to map to DataCite equivalents (e.g., element "erc.who" maps to "datacite.creator").
+4. Elements from other profiles that EZID is able to map to DataCite equivalents (e.g., element "erc.who" maps to "datacite.creator").

 If no meaningful value is available for a required element, clients